Brad Park: Boston Bruins

-While Esposito and Vadnais were effective players for the Rangers, the team remained mired at the bottom of the division after "the trade", and Rangers general manager Emile Francis was eventually fired.
-Contrary to expectations that the Rangers had gotten the better end of the trade, the struggling Bruins were instantly rejuvenated and soon again became one of the NHL's best teams, despite the departures of Phil Esposito and Bobby Orr.
+While Esposito and Vadnais were effective players for the Rangers, the team remained mired at the bottom of the division after the trade, and Rangers general manager Emile Francis was eventually fired.
+Contrary to expectations that the Rangers had gotten the better end of the trade, the struggling Bruins were instantly rejuvenated and soon again became one of the NHL's best teams, despite the departures of Esposito and Orr.

 Taking over the mantle of leadership from Orr, whose career was threatened by injury and who would soon leave the team, Park continued his success under coach Don Cherry.
 Park had previously been an end-to-end puck carrier, but with the Bruins, he was told by Cherry to concentrate on defense.
-Getting over his unpopularity in Boston from when he was a member of the arch-rival Rangers, Park made a relatively smooth transition to his new team, even hitch-hiking a ride from two teenagers at 1 am after his car ran out of gas, and Park later rewarded them with free tickets to the next Boston home game.
-Park’s exceptional play would also make it easy for him to win over the fans.
+Getting over his unpopularity in Boston from when he was a member of the arch-rival Rangers, Park made a relatively smooth transition to his new team, even hitch-hiking a ride from two teenagers at 1 am after his car ran out of gas; Park later rewarded them with free tickets to the next Boston home game.
+Park's exceptional play made it easy for him to win over the fans.
+The two most dominant defensemen of their era, Park and Orr only shared the ice together for ten games due to Orr's injuries.
+They played together strictly on the power play and the penalty kill units, with the Bruins going 6-1-3 during that stretch.

-During his time with the Bruins Park was just one of the most valuable players in the league being named a first team all star for a fourth and fifth time in 1976 and 1978.
-Hockey writer Frank Orr commented on Park’s time in Boston starting "He was an excellent defensive defenseman.
-He killed penalties, he played the power play, he was out in the last minutes of all periods, and he played extremely well."

-From 1977 to 1979, Cherry's "Lunch Pail A.C." captured three division titles for the Bruins.
-Park finished in second for the Norris Trophy race twice in a Bruins' uniform, with 1977–78 being considered one of his finest seasons with 79 points in 80 games.
-In 1977 and 1978, Park was a key contributor to Boston's back-to-back appearances in the Stanley Cup Finals where they lost to the Montreal Canadiens both times.
-His last highlight with Boston came in Game 7 of the Adams Division finals against the Buffalo Sabres in the 1983 playoffs, when Park scored the game-winning goal in overtime and help Boston advance in to the conference finals.
-Park's career overlapped with the first four years of the emerging superstar defenseman of the Bruins, Ray Bourque, from 1979 to 1983.
-That same year Park would also be awarded the Charlie Conacher Humanitarian Award for his work with the cerebral palsy association of Massachusetts.
-Bruins coach Don Cherry had this to say about Park’s time with the Bruins stating "Brad was unbelievable for the Bruins, "He played nearly 30 minutes a game.
-He was tough as nails and could body-check with the best."
-Also calling Park's point shot a "cannon."